 Tips on How to Hand Wash Your Car

-- Gather the proper materials.
-Before you begin scrubbing away at your car’s grime, it’s important to make sure you have the right tools and chemicals for the job.
+Gather the Proper Materials: Before you begin scrubbing away at your car’s grime, it’s important to make sure you have the right tools and chemicals for the job.
 Avoid using dish soap, as it can have nasty effects on your car’s paint.
 Purchase some car wash soap and make sure you use a wash mitt that’s made of either sheepskin or microfiber.
-Two buckets are also important along with a drying cloth.
+Have two buckets on hand, as well as a drying cloth.

 Pre-treat Stains: If you have any particularly nasty bits you need to clean, hit those directly with the soap first.
-Spraying hard-to-clean stains, such as bird droppings or dead bugs will make sure you won’t have any trouble getting them off later.
+Spraying hard-to-clean stains like bird droppings or dead bugs will make sure you won’t have any trouble getting them off later.

-- Rinse and wash.
-After giving your car a quick rinse with the hose, use your two buckets and mitt to begin cleaning.
-One bucket should have your soapy, clean water, while the other should have only water to use as a rinse bucket.
-That way, you won’t be washing your car with dirty water.
+Rinse and Wash: After giving your car a quick rinse with the hose, use your two buckets and mitt to begin cleaning.
+One bucket should contain your soapy, clean water, while the other should hold plain water to use for rinsing.
+This ensures that you’re not washing your car with dirty water.
 Make sure to wash, rinse, and repeat using both buckets.

-- Final rinse.
-For the final rinse, remove the spray nozzle from your hose and use the gentle water stream to wash your car from top to bottom.
+The Final Rinse: After completing your once-over, remove the spray nozzle from your hose and use the gentle water stream to wash your car from top to bottom.
 This will wash any remaining dirt and soap off the surface.

-Dry it Up: Use your drying cloth to quickly wipe down your car, picking up as much water as possible.
-After the initial wipe down, follow it up with a detailed drying, getting all the spots you may have missed the first time.
+Dry it Up: Use your drying cloth to quickly wipe down your car, picking up as much remaining water as possible.
+After the initial wipe down, give it another pass, this time focusing on all the spots you may have missed the first time.
 The end result should be a shiny, dirt-free car.